zerohu2000/trart/README.md

 - Before you start, install Golang and the [Flow command-line interface (CLI)](https://docs.onflow.org/flow-cli).

-- See `/go/test/go.mod` to check Golang version in our environment.
+- See `/go/test/go.mod` to check Golang version in your environment.

-- The testing program needs to run in linux os or mac os, please check for FLOW documents.
+- The testing program needs to run in linux os or mac os, please check in FLOW documents.

 ## 2. Clone the project